nf-core/pixelator/docs/output.md

 </details>

+The `pixelator single-cell demux` command assigns a marker (barcode) to each read.
+It also generates QC report in JSON format.
+It saves processed reads (one per antibody) as well as discarded reads with no match to the given barcodes/antibodies.

 ### Duplicate removal and error correction

-This step uses the `pixelator single-cell collapse` command.

-The `collapse` command removes duplicate reads and performs error correction.
-This is achieved using the unique pixel identifier and unique molecular identifier sequences to check for uniqueness, collapse and compute a read count.
-The command generates a QC report in JSON format.
-Errors are allowed when collapsing reads if `--algorithm` is set to `adjacency` (this is the default option).

-The output format of this command is an edge list in CSV format.

 <details markdown="1">
 <summary>Output files</summary>